Chiogros/Facebook-and-Instagram-connectors-for-GDataStudio/README.md

 2. On your developer portal, create an app
 3. Take note about app ID and secret key shown in app settings
 4. Go to [Graph API Explorer](https://developers.facebook.com/tools/explorer)
-5. Add right permissions for your token (you can find which ones are required in `permissions` file in each connector folder)
+5. Add right permissions for your token (you can find which ones are required in `permissions` file in connector's folder)
 6. Generate it
 7. Go [here](https://graph.facebook.com/v11.0/oauth/access_token?grant_type=fb_exchange_token&client_id=CLIENT_ID&client_secret=CLIENT_SECRET&fb_exchange_token=TOKEN) by changing `CLIENT_ID`, `CLIENT_SECRET` and `TOKEN` with yours.
 8. Fetch the new token, available for 60 days